 If we love your pitch, we’ll be looking for a guest post that follows these guidelines.
 We might request a few edits before we’re ready to publish your post on our site.

 - At least 2,000 words.
 We don’t write short posts.
-We don’t think they’re sufficient to convey the depth of information that our readers come to our site looking for.
+We don’t think they’re sufficient to convey the depth of information that our readers come to our site looking for (our readers are a bunch of nerds, just like us).
 So beef your post up and get wordy!

 - Up to 5 links to your site.
 Feel free to sprinkle your 5 links wherever you like to reap the SEO benefits of guest posting!
-We’re also happy to link to your social media.
+We’re also happy to link to your social media accounts.

 - If you have photos, they must be high-res and edited.
 We love when you have high-res edited photos (at least 900px wide).
 If you are including photos, they should match the content of the post and be visually stunning – nothing dark or grainy.
 If photos aren’t your strong suit or you don’t have photos that will work for your post, don’t worry: we can source copyright free stock photos.